Click the image for more info on the Sunnyside Rural Trust Trail.

 We also grew perennial plants for the RHS Hampton Court Palace Garden Festival in 2021

 A range of perennial plants, ideal for the drier garden, were grown for the RHS Hampton Court Palace Garden Festival and selected by renowned landscape designer @tomstuartsmith.

-In the video below, Tom talks about the climate-resilient planting of meadow perennials he will feature in the display, working with a team of apprentices at @sunnysideruraltrustcharity, a charity offering training and work experience to vulnerable people, who are helping to grow the herbaceous plants for the garden.
+In the video below, Tom talks about the climate-resilient planting of meadow perennials which feature in his 2021 RHS garden , working with a team of apprentices at @sunnysideruraltrustcharity, the charity offering training and work experience to vulnerable people, who are helping to grow the herbaceous plants for the garden.

-Tom also takes you on a tour of his own garden and shares how using contrast between structure and biodiverse, colourful planting has influenced his designs for @rhsbridgewater – our 5th garden which opens in 2021.
+Tom also takes you on a tour of his own garden and shares how using contrast between structure and biodiverse, colourful planting has influenced his designs for @rhsbridgewater – the 5th RHS garden which opened in 2021.